|Nutrition Facts (per serving)|

 Peel the plantains, cut them in half, then cut each half lengthwise.

 Fry the plantains in oil for 4 minutes.
 Remove from hot oil and drain on paper towels.

 Flatten the plantains.
 Re-fry in the hot oil for another 4 minutes until the plantains are crispy.
 Remove from the oil and drain on paper towels.
 Set aside.

 In a small bowl, mix together the mayonnaise, chili powder, cumin powder, and garlic powder.

 Spread the mayonnaise mix on one side of the flat plantains.

 Build your sandwich by layering the tomatoes, onions, cheese, and roast beef, using the flat plantains as if it were bread.

 Stick a toothpick with olives in the middle of the sandwich.
 Serve immediately.

-The key to making the plantain substitution work is to ensure they're fried until they're nice and crispy.
-Also, the fried plantains need to be drained very well otherwise you will end up with a greasy mess.
+- Ensure the plantain slices are fried until they're nice and crispy and are drained very well, otherwise, you will end up with a greasy mess.

-Almost anything you can put on a sandwich can also be put on a jibarito.
-Thinly sliced steak is the original meat of choice, though any of your favorite deli meats will make an excellent base as well.
-If you scour Chicago's restaurant menus, you will find jibaritos with everything from chicken to shrimp, even vegetarian versions with tofu.
+- If you scour Chicago's restaurant menus, you will find jibaritos with everything from chicken to shrimp and even vegetarian versions with tofu.
 Whatever you choose, be sure to top it with a great cheese and the freshest, crispest vegetables you can find.

-Garlic mayonnaise is a popular condiment for jibaritos as well.
-It's easy to make at home, simply mix garlic with mayo, salt, and lemon juice as seen in the classic aioli recipe.
+- Garlic mayonnaise is a popular condiment for jibaritos.
+It's easy to make at home; simply mix garlic with mayo, salt, and lemon juice, which is a classic aioli recipe.

 - You can increase or decrease the size of this recipe to fit your needs.
 Simply keep in mind that one plantain will make two full sandwiches.